 Carla: I do believe we will have more and more transgender “celebrities” come out.
-However, while they are making trans issues more palatable for the masses, there are many more that are making contributions to humanity and actively fighting for equality that the public will never know.
+However, while they are making trans issues more palatable for the masses, there are many more who are making contributions to humanity and actively fighting for equality that the public will never know.

 Carla: These kinds of incidents happen because transgender people are not viewed as human by many.
 Until transsexuals are universally seen as “people” these tragedies will continue to plague us.